 Let’s begin with some background on the study.

-With our study on content leadership and operations, we set out to document the current state of content operations and to uncover the success factors for content departments.
-We conducted a survey of 80 content team members and leaders from a variety of industries to better understand what processes drive their success and what their pain points in content operations are.
-We followed up this survey with a series of nine interviews to gain additional context and support for our findings.
+With our 2021 study on content operations, we set out to document the current state of content operations and to uncover the success factors for content departments.
+We conducted a survey of 109 content team members and leaders from a variety of industries to better understand what processes drive their success and what their pain points in content operations are.
+We followed up this survey with a series of interviews to gain additional context and support for our findings.

 Within this study, we explored the measurement of content effectiveness in detail.
 We sought to learn how many companies are regularly evaluating their content effectiveness, and what tools and metrics they’re using to do so.
 For those companies that are not regularly evaluating their content, we wanted to understand why.
 Here’s what we found: